lizhongzheng/lizhongzheng.github.io/_posts/2024-06-23-modal-decomposition.md

 \end{align*}
 $$

-Based on this we have the following definition of modal decomposition.
+Based on this, we have the following definition of modal decomposition.

 <br>